-Written By: Casey J. Marticorena, Esq., Partner at The Law Offices of Donald P. Schweitzer, APC; and Lucy Vartanian, Esq., Associate at The Law Offices of Donald P. Schweitzer, APC
+Written By: Casey J. Marticorena, Esq., Partner at The Schweitzer Law Partners, APC; and Lucy Vartanian, Esq., Associate at The Schweitzer Law Partners, APC

 The date of separation can be a complete game changer in your divorce proceedings.
 In fact, the date of separation is so significant that it can take a life of its own, requiring an early and separate trial before the remaining issues are resolved.

 All earnings and income accumulated after the date of separation are the separate property of the earning spouse.
 In other words, if you finally land that lucrative job or earn a long-awaited raise after separation, that money is considered your sole and separate property, and your spouse won't ever see a dollar of it.
 Of course, this also means that all liabilities and obligations incurred after separation are yours too.
 So if you're contemplating maxing out your credit cards in a vengeful fit following your separation, you may want to think twice.